terraform-ibm-modules/terraform-ibm-satellite/README.md

 ## Note

-- The `location` module creates a location or uses an existing location ID or name.
-If you pass an existing location, the satellite-location module produces an error and exits the module.
+- The `location` submodule creates a location or uses an existing location ID or name.
+If you pass an existing location, the submodule produces an error and exits the module.
 To fix the issue, set `is_location_exist` to true so that the module uses the existing location.
 - All optional fields are set to `null` in the `variable.tf` file.
 You can overwrite the values.
-- The `satellite-location` module downloads the attached host script to the home directory and appends permissions to the script.
-The modified script must be used in the `user_data` attribute of VSI instance.
+- The `location` submodule downloads the attached host script to the home directory and appends permissions to the script.
+Use the modified script in the `user_data` attribute of VSI instance.
 - If you want to use a particular version of a module, set the argument `version` to the module version.

 ## Requirements